UAH-SD-Transformer-Monitor/esp32-tm-code/README.md

 We will be using PlatformIO for this project.
 This will allow us to possibly use its remote test and dev features.

+You will need to change your upload port in `platformio.ini`.

 ## Env variables

 Add the env variables to a `.env` file before building it: